Sarahkel/IrisProject/README.md

 ```

-## 5: Using Python to gather basic stats about a dataset (v1)
+## 5: Using Python to gather basic stats about a dataset

+*Find the code used in this chapter in [Project.py]( https://github.com/Sarahkel/IrisProject/blob/master/Project.py)*

-Python is a handy tool to explore data.
+Python is a useful tool to explore data.
 If you use IPython it enables an interactive session to explore data and figure out the key characteristics of the data you are working with on the fly.
-I have used some handy commands to have IPython give me more information about the data and provide a good starting point to find features worth investigating further.
+I have used some useful commands to have IPython give me more information about the data and provide a good starting point to find features worth investigating further.

 Firstly, tell IPython to run Project.py: